chriscorwin/demuxe/README.md

 # Component Gallaries

-Component gallaries shall contain MVP examples of components used in past demos (eg: graphs on the DMP home page).
+Component gallaries should contain MVP examples of components used in past demos (eg: graphs on the DMP home page).
 These shall be lightly documented and reviewed to ensure high confidence in quality, readability, and re-usability (in essence, you shall be able to just open the file and know exactly what to copy/paste and how to use it within a few minutes).